imafella/CS3716/README.md

 To view the planed Architexture, please view the Plans folder.

-To view the current java workings, please view s
+To view the current java workings, please view src/pack folder. //UseCaseDiagram is located here.